osf912/CI_1/README.md

 ![HTML Validator](https://github.com/osf912/CI_1/tree/main/assets/readme-images/HtmlChecker.jpg)

+  - In the beginning I gave the images of the learn about articles a width of 80%.
+A % is not allowed it has to be pixels.
+  - confirmed.

 ### CSS Validator Testing

 ![HTML Validator](https://github.com/osf912/CI_1/tree/main/assets/readme-images/CSS_Validator.jpg)

+  - confirmed.

 ### Lighthouse Testing

 ![HTML Validator](https://github.com/osf912/CI_1/tree/main/assets/readme-images/lighthouse.jpg)

+  - The contrast of the sand tone and the warm white was not acceptable for lighthouse, so I had to switch to a black font.
+  - confirmed.

 ## Deployment

+  - Deployed with GitHub-Pages.
+  - The live link can be found here: https://osf912.github.io/CI_1/

 ## Thanks to:

   - www.freeiconspng.com for the free use of the Logo-Icon.
   - www.pexels.com for the free use of the turtle images.
   - Google Font
-  - Code Institute for the ability to make this, and use a few ideas and elements of examples in the course.
+  - Code Institute for making me build this, and the use of a few ideas and elements of examples in the course.